Background

 So moral codes, laws, regulations, they have to do with this.

-Whenever there's a match between fantasy and moral edicts and tenants, whenever there's a match between reality and one's conscience, whenever there's a match between the ego ideal and how one kind of subsists in the world, accomplishments, one's biography, whenever there's a match between these two processes, we get a value.
+Whenever there's a match between fantasy and moral edicts and tenets, whenever there's a match between reality and one's conscience, whenever there's a match between the ego ideal and how one kind of subsists in the world, accomplishments, one's biography, whenever there's a match between these two processes, we get a value.

 So to define value, value is the meeting point between how we view ourselves and the world we live in, ideally, and how we think the world should conduct its affairs and how we should fit into the world.